SFA Vs CRM

 One of the classic functions of a CRM is the detailing of the customer profile.
 Many software has been adapted to present dashboards – with a detailed insight into customer preferences and actions – that are consulted by call centre attendants when they talk directly with the consumer.
 This makes the company gain time and allows for a more personalized, one-on-one service.

-Another important function is the historical, extensive reports that a company is able to create on client behavioural data and their purchasing information and their past experience with the company.
+Another important function of SFA Vs CRM, CRM is the historical, extensive reports that a company is able to create on client behavioral data and their purchasing information and their past experience with the company.
 Everything is stored under individual accounts to help the salesperson understand the true motivations and purchase triggers of the customer in relation to their business.

 So what does an SFA offer that a CRM usually doesn’t?